joshcanhelp/josh-to-11/input/symlinked/posts/2024/2024-07-31-personal-data-pipeline.md

 - **Privacy by design**: This system should be trustworthy based on how it's designed and built, not just because I say that it is.
 - **Open source and bring your own (BYO) components:** Everyone has a different level of trust so I want this system to be 100% deployable, usable, and auditable on its own.
 - **Make it as easy as possible**: I want this all to be as easy to setup and run as possible, making the barrier to entry much lower than "you need to be able to write code."
+- **Durable formats and architecture**: The data at rest should be human-readable and easy to parse, regardless of how it started.
+The system itself should "just work" for as long as possible.

 I spent some time writing and diagramming and I think I have, if not the answer, then at least a step in the right direction.